Tvass5/SoftwareSecurity/README.md

 Once my code was refractored I was able to run unit tests and do a manual code review in order to ensure that the code was functional.
 I also ensured that I ran another deoendency check to see if I had accidentally introduced any new vulnerabilites.

 # What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?
+I was able to utilize the use of the internet whenever I was stuck on a particular assignment.
+I believe that the internet is a great resource that willl definitely be helpful in future tasks.
+I also found the dependency check tool to be very uselful and I will definitely be utlizing it again if needed in the future.

 # Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?
+One peice of work that I might show future employers is my use of the Java Keytool in order to generat certificates.